Roland VS-840 SD Card Zip Drive Replacement

 UPDATE #2 – I installed this SD Card Adapter into the Roland SP-808EX and it unfortunately didn’t work.
 I was able to turn on the SP-808 and it gave me a message that the SD card needed to be formatted.
 I performed “Quick Format” but after that I couldn’t create a song or do any sampling.
 Instead I got a no disk space error.
 I got really close, but I don’t think it’s going to work with this particular SD card adapter.

-8 Responses to “Roland VS-840 SD Card Zip Drive Replacement”
+14 thoughts on “Roland VS-840 SD Card Zip Drive Replacement

 hi. i have this mixer too and i love it. i would like to to this in mine.